cardano-community/guild-operators/docs/Scripts/gliveview.md

 **Core section**
 If the node is run as a core, identified by the 'forge-about-to-lead' EKG parameter, a second core section is displayed.
 This section contain current and remaining KES periods as well as a calculated date for the expiration.
 When getting close to expire date the values will change color.
 A leadership check is performed for each slot.
 If the node is busy and can't keep up (e.g. paused in the garbage collector), it will start skipping leadership checks, which will lead to missing slots.
-The SLOTS sub-section shows how many slots were checked or missed since node start.
-A high number of missed slots needs further investigation, because only checked slots for each leadership is confirmed are eligible to produce blocks.
+Missed leadership checks will be displayed both as absolute value and percentage of total since node start.
+A high number of missed slots needs further investigation, because only checked slots are eligible to produce blocks.

 Blocks created by the node since node start is another metric shown in the BLOCKS sub-section.
 If [CNCLI](../Scripts/cncli.md) is activated to store blocks created in a blocklog DB, data from this blocklog is displayed.
 If not, blocks created values are taken from EKG or Prometheus metrics.